google/zetasql/docs/operators.md

 <code>X</code>: Integer or <code>BYTES</code><br>
 <code>Y</code>: <code>INT64</code></td>
 <td>Shifts the first operand <code>X</code> to the right.
 This operator does not
-do sign bit extension with a signed type (i.e. it fills vacant bits on the left with <code>0</code>).
+do sign bit extension with a signed type (i.e., it fills vacant bits on the left with <code>0</code>).
 This operator returns
 <code>0</code> or a byte sequence of
 <code>b'\x00'</code>